 Each year, designers, chefs and tech experts compile lists of trends either going out of style or likely to stand the test of time.
 Some kitchen trends – like the all-white minimalism that dominated the early aughts – slip away.
 Others – like indoor-outdoor kitchens – endure.
 In this post, we take a look at sixteen kitchen trends that are here to stay.
-From bespoke storage for cookbooks to adaptable spaces, follow below for our complete list of gorgeous kitchen trends for 2022 and beyond!
+From bespoke storage for cookbooks to adaptable spaces, follow below for our complete list of gorgeous kitchen trends for this year and beyond!

 #1 Kitchens That Open to the Backyard